GatoGraphQL/ExtensionStarter/README.md

 After a few minutes, the website will be available under `https://gatographql-{composer-vendor}-extensions.lndo.site`.

-The URL is printed on the console (you will need to scroll up), under "APPSERVER URLS":
+The URL is printed on the console under "APPSERVER URLS" (you will need to scroll up):

 ![Lando webserver URL](assets/img/lando-webserver-url.png)